anattadesign/AnattaDesign-frontend-development-guidelines/css.md

 **Mobile First**

-When including different sets of styles for different target viewport sizes using media queries inside the same stylesheet, it is a good idea to make the default styling before any media queries have been applied to the document the narrow screen/mobile styling, and then override this for wider viewports inside successive media queries.
+When including different sets of styles for different target viewport sizes using media queries inside the same stylesheet, it is a good idea to make the default styling before any media queries have been applied to the document for narrow screen/mobile styling.
+Next you will override this for wider viewports inside successive media queries.

 ```css
 /*Default CSS layout for narrow screens*/